sfc-gh-prao/landolakes/README.md

 ### Step 0.3 — Run the Setup Script

-1. In your LOL HOL workspace, you will see a ▶ button at the top.
+1. In your LOL HOL workspace, go to your setup.sql script.
+You will see a ▶ button at the top.
 2. In the drop down next to ▶ click **Run All**
 3. Watch the progress — each section runs sequentially.
 You'll see output for each INSERT statement
 4. The final step outputs a row-count summary table — **wait until you see this before moving on**